matrixinfer-ai/kthena/cli/minfer/README.md

-# minfer - kthena CLI
+# kthena - kthena CLI

-`minfer` is a command-line interface tool for managing kthena AI inference workloads in Kubernetes clusters.
+`kthena` is a command-line interface tool for managing kthena AI inference workloads in Kubernetes clusters.

 ## Architecture Diagrams